rustymagnet3000/container_playground/README.md

 # Search each layer
 for layer in */layer.tar; do tar -tf $layer | grep -w secret.file && echo $layer; done

+# Or search for a specifc file
+find . -name "*secret*"

 # Extract where it found secret
 tar xf FFFFFFFFF/layer.tar app/secret.file